-For next year we plan on growing less varieties, more volume and will be more particular about the varieties we select.
+For next year we plan on growing fewer varieties, more volume and will be more particular about the varieties we select.
 We want heavy producers.
 This year we had nine types of tomatoes and four of them were cherry types.
 It was a real pain (although delicious) to process those.
 I also grew frivolous things like peanuts and gourds that took up valuable space in the garden.
 We ended up with a mere SIX peanuts out of that arrangement (lol).